bdsp-core/Rapid_IIIC_Labeling_GUI/README.md

 **Step5:** Run step5_computeSpectrograms to get regional average spectrograms in .\Data\Spectrograms\, which contains the following variables:

-- Sdata: 4 regional average spectrograms
+- _Sdata_: 4 regional average spectrograms
-- stimes: time coordinates
+- _stimes_: time coordinates
-- sfreqs]: frequency coordinates
+- _sfreqs_: frequency coordinates
-- params: spectrogram parameters
+- _params_: spectrogram parameters

 **Step6:** Compute embedding map (PaCMAP) and wrap all inputs into one task folder for each patient